Waverley By-Laws

-By-Law changes for Winter 2022 (Changed By-Laws are Indicated with blue and italics)
+By-Law and other changes for Summer 2024/25 (Changed By-Laws are Indicated in blue.)

 The type, condition and surroundings of the courts of each competing Club shall be subject to the approval of the Committee of Management.